thunlp/UltraChat/README.md

 This project aims to construct an *open-source, large-scale, and multi-round* dialogue data powered by Turbo APIs to facilitate the construction of powerful language models with general conversational capability.
 In consideration of factors such as safeguarding privacy, **we do not directly use any data available on the Internet as prompts**.
 To ensure generation quality, two separate ChatGPT Turbo APIs are adopted in generation, where one plays the role of the user to generate queries and the other generates the response.
 We instruct the user model with carefully designed prompt to mimic a human user behavior and call the two APIs iteratively.
-The generated conversations undergo further post-processing.
+The generated dialogues undergo further post-processing and filtering.
 <img align="bottom" src="https://i.328888.xyz/2023/03/31/iwIdSt.png" width="80px"> is composed of three sectors:

 - 🌏 **Questions about the World**: The dialogue data in this sector is derived from a wide range of inquiries related to concepts, entities, and objects from the real world.
 The topics covered are extensive, spanning areas such as technology, art, and entrepreneurship.